Sky Sports: 4K UHD

 On 13 August 2016, selected Sky Sports events became available to watch in UHD for the first time.
 124 Premier League matches were broadcast in the 2016–17 season along with every race, qualifying session and practice in the 2017 Formula One season and England cricket's Test match series against South Africa in summer 2017.
 Customers need to be Sky Q 2TB multiscreen customers who subscribe to Sky Sports pack in order to receive UHD broadcasts.

 4K broadcasting tests

 It was widely reported that Sky used the West Ham United v Stoke City Premier League game on 31 August 2013 as an internal production test for broadcasting 4K/Ultra HD picture.

 In the "Sky Views Blog", Barney Francis as the managing director stated that, although it was only viewed internally, the test has been key in helping Sky evaluate whether it will start broadcasting in 4K:

 Sky later tested 4K by broadcasting a whole week of Ryder Cup in 4K format.

 It was later reported that Sky would launch their own 4K set top box to broadcast sporting events in mid-end of 2015.

 Permanent UHD channel

 On 27 July 2022, Sky Sports launched a UHD channel for Sky Sports Main Event.

+In March 2023 The Sky Sports F1 UHD channel was launched in time for the start of the 2023 season.
+The channel is also available on Virgin Media.